 J.T. had a .343 on-base percentage in 2016, 7th best for any catcher in MLB.
-And his 12 stolen bases were 1st among all catchers (who played 50% of games as a catcher).
+And his 12 stolen bases were first among all catchers (who played 50% of games as a catcher).

 As much as Realmuto is an athletic freak, in the context of his family he’s practically normal.
 His father, David, and sisters, Ryan and Amanda, played collegiate baseball/softball.
-And his mother, Margaret, is the oldest of 10 siblings in the Smith family that — along with in-laws and, now, a very decorated next generation — is royalty in the world of American amateur wrestling.
+And his mother, Margaret, is the oldest of 10 siblings in the Smith family that is royalty in the world of American amateur wrestling.

 John Smith, Oklahoma State’s wrestling coach and a six-time world champ (including two-time Olympic gold medalist), is one of Realmuto’s uncles.
 And Smith is convinced Realmuto could have been as accomplished as his cousins had he not given up wrestling as he entered his teenage years.

 “This guy was as competitive as he ever was on a baseball field when he was on a wrestling mat,” Smith said.
 “He was tough and he was mean.
 He’s a very polite young man, but when he was on the mat, he was a mean wrestler.”